 Midcentury and Gray Living Room

 Even though it's a neutral, gray doesn't always have to be the backdrop in a room.
 Gray accents can be the finishing touches that complete a look or bring balance to space.
 Here, it's not the gray that defines the room from a color perspective but the wood tones of the ceiling beams and floor.

-Where woods and metallics such as brass or gold help to warm a space that is mostly neutral, the gray elements of the sofa, rug and back wall in this room actually balance the space in the opposite direction.
+Where woods and metallics such as brass or gold help to warm a mostly neutral space, the gray elements of the sofa, rug and back wall in this room balance the space in the opposite direction.
 They provide a counterpoint to the wood in terms of texture as well.Continue to 4 of 12 below.

 04 of 12